 Koupepia are dolmas prepared using fresh vine leaves.
 They are filled with ground pork or veal, tomatoes, rice, onions, fresh herbs and seasoning.
 Koupepia are then cooked in tomato sauce and lemon juice, and a good amount of cinnamon is also added.

 It is believed that koupepia was introduced to Cyprus by the Greeks during the 13th century.
 Generally consumed as a part of a meze platter or salad plate, this exotic dish is relished in small portions or as a main dish.
-Today, this Cypriot dish can be seen being consumed throughout Greece, Turkey and the Middle East.
+Today, it is consumed throughout Greece, Turkey and the Middle East.

 Stifado is a type of stew prepared using beef, red wine, onions, peeled potatoes, cognac and tomatoes.
 Other ingredients used include spices such as cinnamon and cloves.
 Once the stew is completely cooked, the bay leaves are placed on top and allowed to sit in the dish.
 They provide the stew with a distinct aroma before serving.

 It is believed that the Venetians were the ones to introduce stifado to the Cypriots.
 However, it was in the 16th century that the locals started to add tomatoes to the dish after the fruit first reached Europe.
 Generally accompanied by rice or bulgur (pilaf), one can find many variations of this dish, such as tripe, octopus and rabbit.